 I remember Jhai-ji tying this piece of cloth around her waist.
 She had hidden some cash and her jewelry in the layers of that cloth.
 She also convinced Bau-ji that they must carry her sewing machine.
 It was also something from her dowry.
-When we started living in Jalandhar, she actually sowed clothes on that machine for about two years for many people in our mohalla (neighbourhood).
+When we started living in Jalandhar, she actually sowed clothes on that machine for about two years for many people living in our mohalla.
 The money she got from that really helped.
 But she also felt bad that she didn’t have much education, otherwise she could have done some other work.
-She always used to tell all of us daughters that we should at least have a B.A. and if possible also some professional/vocational training.
+She always used to tell all of us sisters that we should at least have a B.A. and if possible also some professional or vocational training.
 I remember her strongly arguing with Bau-ji when he didn’t want me to go and live in the hostel for my teacher training course.

 But I am getting ahead of the story.

 Back to that day…I remember this feeling of excitement that we were going on this journey.
 Jhai-ji (mother) had told me that it would be a long journey.
 I wore my new salwar-kameez.
 My bua-ji (father’s sister) and her family also came with us in the same bus.
 There were seven or eight buses that left at the same time.